yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WZR-RS-G54.rst

 /!\ Note, the Buffalo WZR-RS-G54 doesn't revert to the 192.168.1.1 address when starting the bootloader, but uses the LAN IP address set in NVRAM.
 Try this address if you have difficulties.

+/!\ Note, TFTP server is only running during the bootstrapping sequence.
+Reboot or powercycle the router just before you do the '''put'''.

 Send image with TFTP:
 {{{
 tftp 192.168.12.1